ikkez/f3-schema-builder/readme.md

 Just copy schema.php into F3's `lib/db/sql` folder.
 Done.

+If you use composer, you can add this package by running `composer require ikkez/f3-schema-builder:dev-master`

 ## Quick Start

 To work with the Schema builder, you need an active SQL Connection.
 Create one like this: